+STEM & BUS Tutoring (STEM, BUS, NUR, EGR) helps undergraduate students navigate a variety of 100 and 200 level science, math, business, nursing and engineering courses through free peer tutoring in person and online.
+Students can select weekly or occasional (as-needed) tutoring sessions through the TracCloud system or visit the Drop-In Center, located in the Carothers Library lower level room LL004.
+The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at uri.edu/aec/tutoring.

+Academic Skills Development

-- STEM & BUS Tutoring helps undergraduate students navigate a variety of 100 and 200 level STEM & BUS courses-through free peer tutoring in-person and online.
-Students can select occasional or weekly tutoring sessions through the TracCloud system or visit the Drop-In Center, located in the Carothers Library lower level room LL004.
-The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at uri.edu/aec/tutoring. - Academic Skills Development programs teach students to develop and apply metacognitive thinking strategies to improve their time management, problem solving and study skills.
-UCS 160: Success in Higher Education is a 1-credit course on planning and managing work and studying in college.
-UCS 161: Becoming a Self Directed Student teaches strategies for identifying and overcoming challenges in academic work and life.
-Academic Consultations are 1 to 1 in-person or online consultations that help students to directly address individual academic challenges.
-Students can schedule sessions with Peer Academic Consultants on TracCloud or with Dr. David Hayes on Starfish.
-Finally, Study Your Way to Success is a self-guided web portal connecting students to tips and strategies on studying and time management related topics.
-For information or help with scheduling, contact Dr. Hayes directly at davidhayes@uri.edu - The Undergraduate Writing Center provides peer writing support to students in any class, at any stage of writing: from understanding an assignment and brainstorming ideas, to developing, organizing, and revising a draft.
-Writing consultations are available through: 1) 25- or 50-minute in-person appointments, 2) synchronous online appointments, and 3) asynchronous written feedback.
-Students can view availability and book online through URI Microsoft 365 single sign-on via the WCOnline (Undergrad) app.
+- Courses: UCS 160: Success in Higher Education (1cr.) and UCS 161: Becoming a Self Directed Student (1cr) teach strategies for planning, studying, and addressing academic challenges.
+For more information, contact David Hayes at davidhayes@uri.edu. - Peer Support: Need help managing your time?
+Just ASC!
+Academic Skills Consultations (ASCs) are personalized 1-to-1 meetings designed to help students build skills to meet their academic goals.
+For more information contact Heather Price at hprice@uri.edu. - Professional Consultations: Students can schedule consultations with Dr. David Hayes on Starfish or may be referred by an advisor or case manager. - Resources: The Study Your Way to Success page is a self-guided web portal offering curated tips and strategies in response to common academic challenges. - The Undergraduate Writing Center provides peer writing support to students in any class, even if you haven't started writing yet.
+Peer writing consultants work with students at any stage, from understanding an assignment and brainstorming ideas to developing, organizing, and revising a draft.
+Writing consultations are available in person and online, and can be scheduled through URI Microsoft 365 single sign-on via TracCloud.
 For more information, visit uri.edu/aec/writing.

 Center for Career and Experiential Education: The Center for Career and Experiential Education (CCEE) supports undergraduate students with career preparation through one-on-one advising, 24-7 online resources, career education courses, and career events that prepare you for life after graduation and connect you with employers and community partners.
 Your Career Education Specialist (CES) is available to meet with you all year long, as early as your first-year, both in-person and virtually, to assist with exploring your career options, resume and cover letter writing, interview preparation, job and internship search, and more.
 We use Handshake to connect you to on and off campus jobs and internships and RhodyServes to connect you with volunteer opportunities in RI.
 Our team on the first floor of Roosevelt Hall can help you learn how to use Handshake effectively to find amazing opportunities.
-For more information or to meet with a CES, go to writedu/career.
+For more information or to meet with a CES, go to uri.edu/career.